zekaryas1/notes/docs/Algo/Fundamental Algorithms/Recursion/Backtracking.md

+---
+date created: Sunday, June 5th 2022, 4:14:21 pm
+date modified: Monday, June 6th 2022, 12:48:56 pm
+title: What is Backtracking
+---

 # What is Backtracking

 - Backtracking is just another type of recursion where we try every possible options available…brute force aka DFS approach
 - Memory can be used to achieve better performance making it DP programming.

 ![](https://scaler.com/topics/images/working-of-backtracking-algorithm)

-# Backtracking template
+# Backtracking Template

 [Video Source ](https://youtu.be/H2gnD7Ixeao)